 With the new changes to the building act there are now 4 categories that the work can fall under which means you may not require a building permit.
-Determinations are available via this link www.justice.tas.gov.au/building to the Department of Justice website.
+Building determinations are available on the Consumer, Building and Occupational Services website at:

 ALL BUILDING WORK STILL REQUIRES PLANNING AND PLUMBING TO ASSESS FOR ANY FURTHER REQUIREMENTS

 Prior to commencing any building work, please contact the Council Building Department on 6323 9315 for further information.

 Owner builder requirements have also changed and information is available via the Consumer, Building and Occupational Services website link for clarification.

 *State Government Fees are payable on all work over $20,000 regardless of building work category.
 Payment of fees are collected by the Permit Authority at Council office.

 There are now 4 categories of building work;